Steven-Zhan/FTPix2Pix/README.md

 ## Experiment and Result

-The evaluation results of the baseline and fine-tuned models are summarized in the table below.
+Train our Fine-Tuned model through `main.py`, generating predicted pictures using `inference_p2p.py`, then compare the model output with ground truth by `evaluate_final.ipynb`.
+The final evaluation results of the baseline and fine-tuned models are summarized in the table below.

 | **Model**   | **Mean SSIM** | **Mean PSNR** |
 |-------------|---------------|---------------|